matsuand/docs.docker.jp/storage/volumes.md

     as `ro`.
 These options are discussed below.

 {% comment %}
+- **`--mount`**: Consists of multiple key-value pairs, separated by commas and each consisting of a `<key>=<value>` tuple.
+The `--mount` syntax is more verbose than `-v` or `--volume`, but the order of the keys is not significant, and the value of the flag is easier to understand.
+  - The `type` of the mount, which can be [`bind`](bind-mounts.md), `volume`, or [`tmpfs`](tmpfs.md).
+This topic discusses volumes, so the type is always `volume`.
+  - The `source` of the mount.
+For named volumes, this is the name of the volume.
+    For anonymous volumes, this field is omitted.
+May be specified as `source` or `src`.
+  - The `destination` takes as its value the path where the file or directory is mounted in the container.
+May be specified as `destination`, `dst`, or `target`.
+  - The `readonly` option, if present, causes the bind mount to be [mounted into the container as read-only](#use-a-read-only-volume).
+  - The `volume-opt` option, which can be specified more than once, takes a key-value pair consisting of the option name and its value.
 {% endcomment %}
 - **`--mount`**: Consists of multiple key-value pairs, separated by commas and each consisting of a `<key>=<value>` tuple.
 The `--mount` syntax is more verbose